Discover ADHD Assessment & Multisensory Learning Support in Canterbury.

 We offer two options when it comes to ADHD tutoring, ensuring that primary, secondary, and university students and beyond are able to access the support offered by Neurosensory.

-In-person tutoring involves conducting sessions in a controlled learning environment, similar to a physical classroom, to minimise distractions.
-This setting enables students with ADHD to learn how to navigate social situations and interact with their peers through direct interaction.
+In-person tutoring involves meeting in a controlled learning environment, similar to the physical classroom, which can provide less distraction.
+In-person interaction can also help students with ADHD learn how to navigate social situations and interact with their peers.

 Remote ADHD Tutoring.